apache/drill/_docs/sql-ref/002-lexical-structure.md

 * Predicate, such as a > b in `SELECT * FROM myfile WHERE a > b`.
 * [Storage plugin and workspace reference](/docs/lexical-structure#storage-plugin-and-workspace-references)
 * Whitespace
+* Comment in the following format:

+        /* This is a comment. */

 The upper/lowercase sensitivity of the parts differs.